Someone0nEarth/bwackup/README.md

  \_ etc    - The configuration files for the bwackup scripts
 ```

+## Global Configurations

+There some configurations which can't set via command line (yet).
+For example to log to a file.
+Have a look at 'common/globals_flags.sh'

 ## Feedback

 Have questions, suggestions or improvements?
 Just contact me or doing a pull request!